 Rest

-Your doctor will try to determine the underlying cause of your stomach spasms and treat that cause.
+Your doctor will try to determine the underlying cause of your spasms and treat that cause.
 Treatment might include:

 • antibiotics for gastritis or gastroenteritis caused by bacteria